 One of two stop modes is entered upon execution of a STOP instruction when the STOPE bit in the system option register is set.
 In both stop modes, all internal clocks are halted.
 If the STOPE bit is not set when the CPU executes a STOP instruction, the MCU will not enter either of the stop modes and an illegal opcode reset is forced.
 The stop modes are selected by setting the appropriate bits in SPMSC2.

-HCS08 devices that are designed for low voltage operation (1.8V to 3.6V) also include stop1 mode.
-The MC9S08AW60 Series family of devices does not include stop1 mode.
+Some HCS08 devices that are designed for low voltage operation (1.8V to 3.6V) also include stop1 mode.
+The MC9S08AC60 Series of devices operates at 2.7 V to 5.5 V and does not include stop1 mode.